What do Potato Bugs Eat might be a silly question to ask, but it is equally important when it comes to getting rid of them!

 Potato Bug or Jerusalem Cricket, or Child of the Earth Bug bites are not poisonous, but they could inflict bad bites if it feels cornered or threatened.

 If you spot a scary-looking bug with black and orange stripes in your home or garden, then you should remove it ASAP.
 Ensure safety to avoid getting bitten by the nasty bug’s strong jaws.

 Tip: You should wear gloves while gardening to prevent getting bitten by these vast, ant-like creatures.
-Though the pain from the Jerusalem cricket is a non-toxic painful bite, it usually only lasts for a few minutes.
+Though the pain from the Jerusalem cricket is a non-toxic painful bite, it usually lasts only a few minutes.

-The potato bug does not have wings and moves around by hoping and not chirp like field crickets.
-But the sound that they make has been compared to hissing or scratching sound.
+The potato bug does not have wings and moves around by hoping and not chirping like field crickets.
+But the sound that they make has been compared to a hissing or scratching sound.

 If handled rudely, this insect can emit a foul smell.
 Despite the Spanish name – Nina de la Tierra, it does not cry like a child.

 - They hatch out of yellow to orange eggs about 1 millimeter long on the bottom of the leaves.

 - They have two rows of dark spots on each side of their bodies.

 - They can be easily spotted by the two rows of dark spots on each side of their shells.